How to Invest in Crypto: A Beginner’s Guide

 From exchanges to managed crypto funds and even individual retirement accounts (IRAs), you have options when it comes to where to invest in cryptocurrency.

-Here, we’re taking a look at three easy ways to invest in crypto.
+Here are three easy ways to invest in crypto.
 Keep in mind though that there is no one best way to invest in crypto, and this is by no means an exhaustive list.

 When most people think about buying and selling crypto, it’s via a centralized exchange (CEX) like Coinbase, Binance.US, or Kraken.
 And these are often good places to start due to their relative ease of use.